Albert0i/RedisDump/ScriptingWithLua.md

 21
 ```

-While many of us still conceive Redis a **cache mechanism**, it is not that Redis is a cache but that it is *easy* to implement a cache with Redis:
+While many of us still conceive Redis a **cache mechanism**, it is not that Redis is a cache but that it is *easy* to implement a cache with Redis with:

-- **Cache Aside** : A read operation first check if it is cached, if it is, return the cached data; If it is not, read data from database, store in cache and return the data;
+- **Cache Aside** : A read operation first checks if it is cached, if it is, return the cached data; If it is not, read data from database, store in cache and return the data;
 - **Write Through**: An update operation always update the cache;

 ```